slack-samples/bolt-python-jira-functions/README.md

 # Bolt for Python Jira Functions

-This is a Bolt for Python app used to interact with Jira Server through custom functions in [Workflow Builder](https://api.slack.com/start#workflow-builder).
+This is a Bolt for Python app used to interact with Jira Server through custom functions for use in
+[Workflow Builder](https://api.slack.com/start#workflow-builder).

 ## Setup